awsdocs/aws-storagegateway-user-guide/doc_source/create-gateway-file.md

 **To activate your gateway**

+The gateway type, endpoint type, and AWS Region you selected are shown on the activation page\.

 1. To complete the activation process, provide information on the activation page to configure your gateway setting:
    + **Gateway Time Zone** specifies the time zone to use for your gateway\.
    + **Gateway Name** identifies your gateway\.
 You use this name to manage your gateway in the console; you can change it after the gateway is activated\.
 This name must be unique to your account\.

      The following screenshot shows the activation page for a file gateway\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/activate-gateway.png)

+1. **AWS Region** specifies the AWS Region where your gateway will be activated and where your data will be stored\.
+If **Endpoint type** is **VPC**, the AWS Region should be same as the Region where your VPC Endpoint is located\.

 1. Choose **Activate gateway**\.